sherlock-wings/snowflake_sandbox/RBAC/overall_design.md

 5. PROD
    - This is where the final product of all our work lives for the whole world (or at least the business) to see

+### UTIL Environment

+I said we have four "full" environments because we sort of technically have a fifth environment, but it doesn't work like the other four.

+This environment consists of a single database containing a schema called `UTIL`.
+In diagrams, I refer to this database as `NAMED_DATABASE` because its exact name is arbitrary.
+In practice, I usually just name it after whatever company I'm doing the given project for.

+The point of this schema is to hold all important quality-of-life objects that are not actual business data.
+Things like stored procedures (such as the one used to populate the Sandbox environment-- see below), data definitions, etc. will be kept here.

+## How the Sandbox works

+The point of the sandbox is to give developers a place where they can execute even the most destructive of SQL operations without causing any problems in any other environment.
+We enable this by giving each developer their own "workspace".
+This is done by running many `CREATE SCHEMA...
+CLONE` statements, essentially.

+### Sandbox Schema Naming Conventions

+`<sandbox-db-name>.<developer-name>_<prototype-schema-name>`

+Example:
+1. `SANDBOX_EDW_DB.PCALLAHAN_STAGE`
+2. `SANDBOX_EDW_DB.BJONES_MODEL`

+### Multiple schemas

+While its tempting to think of "your sandbox" as a single object, one's Sandbox (at least when using our Project's data model) is actually 3 objects.
+In my case, it would be

+1. `SANDBOX_EDW_DB.PCALLAHAN_RAW`
+1. `SANDBOX_EDW_DB.PCALLAHAN_STAGE`
+2. `SANDBOX_EDW_DB.PCALLAHAN_MODEL`

+### Populating the Sandbox

+This is never done manually.
+It is done by using a stored procedure (name TBD).
+The sproc works by cloning from a target environment (specified by the caller) and into the Sandbox.
+The sproc knows automatically to generate the schemas as clones, using the correct name.
+Also, it correctly "rebuilds" the RBAC so the schema is is usable as expected post-execution.

+# Environment Summary

 # Object Naming Conventions

 ## Databases